fleschutz/PowerShell/Docs/build-repos.md

 ## build-repos.ps1 - Builds all Git repositories in a folder

-This script builds all Git repositories in a given folder.
+This PowerShell script builds all Git repositories in a given folder.

 ## Parameters
 ```powershell